{{ propApi.searchIcon }}

 Method 2: Fire walls and separating walls

-Where the external wall of the Class 1 building is within 900mm of a boundary or within 1800mm from another building on the same allotment (that is not associated with the building), a wall is required to:
+Where the external wall of the Class 1 building is within 900mm of a boundary or within 1800mm from another building on the same allotment (that is not associated with the building), the wall is required to:

 • have an FRL of not less than 60/60/60 when tested from the outside; or